Rush Propst: Head-butting player

-Dismissal from Colquitt County High School
+Dismissal from Colquitt County High School and subsequent vindication

 On March 14, 2019, Propst was relieved of his duties as the high school's head football coach in a unanimous vote by the Colquitt County Board of Education.
-His dismissal followed an investigation that determined he had violated the Code of Ethics for Educators for (1) legal compliance, (2) conduct with students, (3) honesty, and (4) public funds and property, including giving aleve pills to students “on more than one occasion” and owing nearly $450,000 in delinquent federal and state taxes.
-The PSC investigation into Propst (case 19-2-1025) was settled with a 131 day suspension.
+His dismissal followed an investigation that determined he had violated the Code of Ethics for Educators for (1) legal compliance, (2) conduct with students, (3) honesty, and (4) public funds and property, including giving Aleve pills to students "on more than one occasion" and owing nearly $450,000 in delinquent federal and state taxes.
+The PSC investigation into Propst (case February 19, 1025) was settled with a 131-day suspension.
+In In March 2020, Rush Propst was cleared of all the accusations of wrongdoing advanced by the Colquitt County Superintendent Doug Howell and had his Georgia teaching certificate reinstated.
+Howell announced his resignation in the months ahead.

 Sanctions imposed against Valdosta High School

 On April 8, 2021, the Valdosta High School football team was sanctioned due to recruiting and undue influence committed by Propst and the Valdosta booster club.
 Five players were declared ineligible for the athletic year, along with $5,000 in fines.
 The Valdosta football team was also placed on probation for the 2021 football season, therefore preventing them from participating in any playoff games.
 Any games that the five players played in were forfeited.